epics-containers/epics-containers.github.io/main/_sources/explanations/introduction.rst.txt

 :Source Repository:
-  - Holds the source code but also provides the Continuous Integration actions for testing, building and publishing to the following 2 repositories.
+  - Holds the source code but also provides the Continuous Integration actions for testing, building and publishing to the image / helm repositories.
 These have been tested:

     - github
     - gitlab (on prem)